A simple chicken liver stew is my idea of food heaven, featuring peas and mushrooms in a red wine sauce, and all in under 30 minutes!

 I have a friend who was excited by this recipe but could only get frozen chicken liver.

-Apparently, they work well, but do need slightly longer cooking to tenderise.
+They work well but do need slightly longer cooking to tenderise.
 I am not sure why this is, but if you are using frozen liver be prepared to cook a little longer.

 What wine should I use?